top of page

 Leaf Mould

 When Autumn comes, our volunteers collect fallen leaves in leaf bays (cages) which we have erected in various locations throughout the village.
 You can see some bays along Auburn Avenue where the leaf fall is most abundant each year.
-In less than one year leaf mould is created and this nutrient-rich material is spread at the bases of trees, in pollinator beds and in planters to improve the quality of Castleknock's soil and growing potential.
+In less than one year leaf mould is created and this water-retentive material is spread at the bases of trees, in pollinator beds and in planters to improve the quality of Castleknock's soil and growing potential.

 B Pollinator beds.JPEG